arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.21.16
+The Space Needle is 605 feet, or about 185 meters.
+Creepy game: pick a person and follow them (with your eyes) for as long as you can.
+Weird observation: someone might be watching you at this very moment...

 ### 03.20.16
 Portlanders sometimes refer to Portland (usually in text) as pdx.
 This abbreviation also refers to Portland's airport.
 It's analagous to calling Los Angeles lax, or